kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 # SeeLevel-N2K-Victron-VenusOS

-This enhancment works on 2.33 and 2.42-2.60 ((at least up to ~16 release candidate).
+This enhancment works on 2.33 and 2.42-2.60 ((at least up to ~22 release candidate).
-The GUI files are different for 2.33 and are in a separate directory.
+The GUI files for various versions differ.
+The correct files are installed by the install script.

 Allows connection of a Garnet SeeLevel NMEA2000 tank sensor system to Victron Venus OS (e.g, Color Control GX) controller